Skip to main content

 environment:

-<<: *saphana
+<<: *sap-hana

-HOST: my-database-host
+HOST: sap-hana-database-host.internal

 # If using Docker Swarm mode for offline extraction, format the filters as follows: